Science 8

 - A hypertonic solution has a lesser balance of solute between a membrane in a solvent.

 - Plants have vascular tissues to connect the roots and leaves.
-These are needed for creating sugars from water through photosynthesis.
+These are needed for creating sugars

 - The xylem brings water and nutrients from the roots to the leaves.